Cavaliers–Warriors rivalry: Early history

-From 2010 to 2014, James left the Cavaliers to play for the Miami Heat to team up with Dwyane Wade and Chris Bosh going to the Finals each year winning championships in 2012 and 2013 while the Warriors were a lottery team.
+From 2010 to 2014, James left the Cavaliers to play for the Miami Heat to team up with Dwyane Wade and Chris Bosh.
+The Heat went to the Finals each year, winning championships in 2012 and 2013, while the Warriors were a lottery team.
+The Cavaliers used their first pick in 2011 to draft Kyrie Irving from Duke University.
+However, the Warriors won both games against the Cavaliers that season with a rookie Klay Thompson and Curry, both of whom were instrumental in the success the Warriors would experience later that decade.